CodeMouse92/chomp/README.md

 appears on the top of the Merge Request.
 It will always take the form `~user/group/+git/repo` or `~user/group/+git/repo:branch`.

-For example: `~codemouse92/cloudware/+git/cpc_docs:fixtypos`
+For example: `~codemouse92/livecd-rootfs/+git/livecd-rootfs:hyperv-manifest`

 That line must *always* start with a tilde for Chomp to recognize it.
 To clone that repository and branch, simply run:

 ```
-chomp ~codemouse92/cloudware/+git/cpc_docs:fixtypos
+chomp ~codemouse92/livecd-rootfs/+git/livecd-rootfs:hyperv-manifest
 ```

-It will clone the repository in Chomp's working directory with the name `user.group.repo` (e.g. `codemouse92.cloudware.cpc_docs`), and check out the appropriate branch (if one was specified).
+It will clone the repository in Chomp's working directory with the name `user.group.repo` (e.g. `codemouse92.livecd-rootfs.livecd-rootfs`), and check out the appropriate branch (if one was specified, e.g. `hyperv-manifest` here).
 Then it will ask if you want to open the repository directory in your editor (and you only need to hit enter!)

 Not sure if you've cloned this before?
 Not to worry.
 If Chomp finds the same